guinetn/browserLocalHomepage/assets/chapters/dotnet/dotnetcore/depency_injection_ioc.md

 1. Register all services (dependencies) when the application starts
 2. These services will be injected and resolved at runtime

-Microsoft.Extensions.DependencyInjection.Abstractions NuGet package
+***Microsoft.Extensions.DependencyInjection.Abstractions NuGet package***
+|___IServiceCollection
+ |___ exposes a System.IService­Provider
+    |____ GetService<TService>
-This provides access to the IServiceCollection interface, which exposes a System.IService­Provider from which you can call GetService<TService>.
-The type parameter, TService, identifies the type of the service to retrieve (generally an interface), thus the application code obtains an instance:
+    TService type parameter identifies the type of the service to retrieve (generally an interface) So application code obtains an instance: ILoggingFactory loggingFactory = serviceProvider.GetService<ILoggingFactory>();

+To obtain an instance of the service provider on which to invoke GetService:
+1. Instantiate ServiceCollection’s default constructor
+2. Register the type you want the service to provide

 ***IServiceCollection***
 Standard way to use Dependency Injection in .NET Core applications